erinpentecost/ErnRadiantTheft/README.md

 ### Quest Bonus
 The quest bonus is 100 + `ernradianttheft_questbonus`, which is a global variable that has a default value of 1.
+You get more gold the higher your rank in the Thieves Guild, the further away the target cell is, and whether or not you were spotted.